ARTICLE I—NAME AND LOCATION

 Section 1.
 Regular meetings of the Board shall be held each month, the date and hour to be set by the Board at its annual meeting, unless otherwise determined by the Board

 Section 3.
-The order of business for regular meetings of the Board shall include, but not be limited to, the following items which shall be covered in the sequence shown so far as circumstances permit:
+The order of business for regular meetings of the Board shall include, but not be limited to, the following items which shall be covered so far as circumstances permit:

 - Approval of minutes of previous meeting.